3 Minute Read

 While no one can perfectly forecast the future, construction management software that has built-in business intelligence (BI) tools can enable meaningful and predictive data analysis, which becomes a powerful mechanism for both informed decision-making, total project performance measurement and complete business forecasting.

-Such informed decision-making — based on reliable forecasts — is actually helping to predict future profitability for organisations by accurately forecasting revenue and cash flow as discussed in our SJ Higgins case study.
+Such informed decision-making—based on reliable forecasts—is actually helping to predict future profitability for organisations by accurately forecasting revenue and cash flow as discussed in our SJ Higgins case study.
 In such a competitive environment, it is not surprising that being able to forecast profitability, reduce risk and offset minor short-term cost changes with confidence is becoming increasingly popular, and is ultimately driving long-term performance.

 If you’re not harnessing the benefits of BI forecasting in your construction organisation, perhaps now is the time to review your position.
-You can start here with these 4 key benefits of BI-driven forecasting.

 The day of the spreadsheet is over.
 Gone are the (literal) days of collating data and formulating complex spreadsheets to analyse it with.
 BI forecasting transforms data into easily understandable graphs, charts and other visual representations to make even the most complex construction production or sales forecasts easier to grasp.

-To put it plainly, your data is an asset — the value of which can be unleashed by visual analytics and used by everyone in the company to make smart and informed decisions.
+To put it plainly, your data is an asset—the value of which can be unleashed by visual analytics and used by everyone in the company to make smart and informed decisions.
 In turn, this leads to greater visibility and cumulatively smarter forecasting.